-House Bill (HB) 4126 (2014 legislative session) directs the PUC to conduct a study to consider the impact of allowing electric companies to offer voluntary renewable energy tariffs (VRETs) to their nonresidential customers.
-The law requires the study to be subject to public comment in a manner determined by the Commission.
+House Bill (HB) 4126 (2014 legislative session) directs the Public Utility Commission (PUC or Commission) to conduct a study to consider the impact of allowing electric companies to offer VRETs to their nonresidential customers.
+See Attachment 1 of the VRET Study for HB 4126.
 HB 4126 further sets forth public policy factors the Commission is to consider in subsequent phases of implementing HB 4126.
-See Appendix 1 for HB 4126.
-Staff has conducted this VRET study through a series of workshops that set study guidelines, with stakeholder comments and reply comments on a VRETs issues list, and by developing VRET models to help consider the impact of VRETs.
+Staff conducted the VRET Study through several workshops that set study guidelines, with stakeholder comments and reply comments on an issues list, and by developing VRET models to help consider the impact of VRETs.
+The attached Phase 1 VRET Study memorializes the study process, stakeholder input, and results to be considered in Phase 2.